 For the most current information on deadlines, consult Graduate Admissions and Program Evaluations.
 If in doubt on any issue, please contact the History Department office (408-924-5500) or the history graduate advisor, as we are not liable for the temporal accuracy of the information on this website.

 The History Department at San José State University offers a standard M.A. program with specializations, or primary fields of study, in United States history Modern European history, and World history.
 Many of the faculty hold advanced degrees from the nation's most prestigious universities and have distinguished publication records.

 The diverse participants in the M.A. program at San José State University include active and prospective teachers, Silicon Valley business people pursuing a personal interest or looking for a career change, and Ph.D.-bound historians.
-Because many of the approximately 75 actively enrolled M.A. students are working full-time, graduate courses are scheduled in the evenings (Monday–Thursday), and occasionally on Saturdays or in summer.
-Usually about five graduate-level courses are offered each semester.
+Because many of the approximately 50 actively enrolled M.A. students are working full-time, graduate courses are scheduled in the evenings (Monday–Thursday).
+Usually four or five graduate-level courses are offered each semester.
 Some applicable upper division courses are also offered in the evening, as well as a few during summer sessions.